 Other key lawyers:

-‘James Fox is a pleasure to work with and a definite star of the future.‘
+‘James Fox is a pleasure to work with, and a real star of the future.’

 Other key lawyers: